tourstream/tstr-crs-adapter/README.md

 # UBP CRS Adapter

-This project provides a JS module to enable an web-application to communicate with a CRS (TOMA, SABRE, CETS, ...).
+This project provides a JS module to enable a web-application to communicate with a CRS (TOMA, SABRE, CETS, ...).

 ## How to install